Orcas Island Airport

 Orcas Island Airport is a public airport located 1 NM north of the central business district of Eastsound on Orcas Island in San Juan County, Washington, United States.

 ORS has been assigned to Orpheus Island Resort Waterport in Queensland, Australia.

 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a non-primary commercial service facility.

+History

+In February 2018, NorthStar Air Tours launched a flight from Orcas Island to Victoria International Airport with stopover service at Friday Harbor.
+The 20 mi flight was the shortest international flight in North America at the time.

 Facilities and aircraft

 Orcas Island Airport covers an area of 64 acre which contains one asphalt paved runway (16/34) measuring 2,900 x 60 ft (884 x 18 m).